TonyM1958/FoxESS-Cloud/README.md

 get_named_settings() returns the value of a named setting.
 If 'name' is a list, it returns a list of values.
 + f.named_settings is updated.
 This is dictionary of information and current value, indexed by 'name'.
-+ named_settings current supported include: ExportLimit, MinSoc, MinSocOnGrid, MaxSoc, GridCode
++ named_settings current supported include: ExportLimit, MinSoc, MinSocOnGrid, MaxSoc, GridCode, WorkMode

 ## Inverter Settings